antonw-88/GICSP/intro-stage/readme.md

 ### Additional resources that I found valuable were:
 - SANS Webinars on ICS security.
 Recurring and found under the "Focus Area -> ICS Security" at: https://www.sans.org/webcasts
-- Following various OT security related individuals on LinkedIn. via their posts one finds invites to seminars, labs, technical/organizational/legal insight etc.
+- Following various OT security related individuals on LinkedIn. via their posts one finds invites to seminars, labs, as well as insight related to technical, organizational, legal topics etc.
 - Chris Foreman's slides on "[Cyber-security in Industrial Control Systems](https://engineering.purdue.edu/VAAMI/ICS-modules.pdf)".

 ### See below short descriptions for the respective CISA modules and courses: